Luna 3

-These views showed mountainous terrain, very different from the near side, and only two dark, low-lying regions which were named Mare Moscoviense (Sea of Moscow) and Mare Desiderii (Sea of Desire).
+These views showed mountainous terrain, very different from the near side, and only two dark, low-lying regions, which were named Mare Moscoviense (Sea of Moscow) and Mare Desiderii (Sea of Desire).
 Mare Desiderii was later found to be composed of a smaller mare, Mare Ingenii (Sea of Cleverness), and several other dark craters.
 The reason for this difference between the two sides of the Moon is still not fully understood, but it seems that most of the dark lavas that flowed out to produce the maria formed under the Earth-facing half.

-Luna 3 was followed by the United States with Ranger 7, Ranger 8, and Ranger 9.

 Design

 The space probe was a cylindric canister with hemispheric ends and a wide flange near the top.
 The probe was 130 cm long and 12 cm at its maximum diameter at the flange.
 Most of the cylindric section was roughly 95 cm in diameter.
 The canister was hermetically sealed and pressurized to about 0.22 atm.
 Several solar cells were mounted on the outside of the cylinder, and these provided electric power to the storage batteries inside the space probe.

 Shutters for thermal control were positioned along the cylinder and opened to expose a radiating surface when the internal temperature exceeded 25 C. The upper hemisphere of the probe held the covered opening for the cameras.
 Four antennas protruded from the top of the probe and two from its bottom.
 Other scientific equipment was mounted on the outside, including micrometeoroid and cosmic ray detectors, and the Yenisey-2 imaging system.
 The gas jets for its attitude control system were mounted on the lower end of the spacecraft.
 Several photoelectric cells helped maintain orientation with respect to the Sun and the Moon.

 There were no rocket motors for course corrections.

 Its interior held the cameras and the photographic film processing system, radio transmitter, storage batteries, gyroscopic units, and circulating fans for temperature control.
 It was spin-stabilized for most of its flight, but its three-axis attitude control system was activated while taking photos.
 Luna 3 was radio-controlled from ground stations in the Soviet Union.

 The Soviet media called the spacecraft the Automatic Interplanetary Station.
 The probe was renamed to Luna 3 in 1963.